 Decide on the change you want to promote.
 Accepting that people will often only change when faced with a pressing challenge with potential negative consequences…

 Use the table below to outline your strategic proposition.
 Remember to be clear who you are trying to ‘sell’ this to.
-(Scroll down for a printable pdf version of this article)

 |The burning platform||The high risk action choice||The even worse static choice|